 Driver in LADWP SUV rams LAPD cruisers during pursuit, crashes in Atwater Village

-A driver wanted for assault with a deadly weapon led Los Angeles police officers in an LADWP SUV on a dangerous pursuit, ramming several vehicles including officers' cruisers.
+A driver wanted for assault with a deadly weapon led Los Angeles police officers in a stolen LADWP SUV on a dangerous pursuit, ramming several vehicles including officers' cruisers.

-It's unclear at this time if the Los Angeles Department of Water and Power SUV was stolen.

-According to the Los Angeles Police Department, the pursuit began a little after 6:30 p.m. and ended before 7 p.m.
-The suspect crashed in Atwater Village prompting a standoff between him and officers.
+According to the Los Angeles Police Department, the pursuit began a little after 6:30 p.m. and ended before 7 p.m. when the suspect crashed in Atwater Village prompting a standoff between him and officers.
+At some point, officers shot the driver.

-Officers said the man is armed with a screwdriver.
-They have fired shots at him.
+Officers set up a perimeter around the end of the pursuit at Colorado Boulevard and San Fernando Road, near the Harding Municipal Golf Course.
+They avoided approaching the vehicle as the driver seemed agitated and was armed with a screwdriver as well as a small-caliber handgun.

-The suspect appeared to be very agitated, hanging outside the SUV's rear windshield while moving erratically and smearing blood on the trunk.
+As the standoff continued, the man continued to move erratically in the back of the SUV, hanging out the rear windshield and smearing blood on the trunk door.

+After about an hour, a SWAT team arrived and surrounded the driver with a few armored vehicles.
+The man proceeded to throw objects at the armored cars while continuing to behave in an unsettling fashion.

+The standoff continued for another hour until the driver climbed on top of the SUV, shirtless and wearing only a pair of blood-soaked pants.
+Shortly after, SWAT officers arrested him and brought the incident to an end.

 for more features.